pizzaserved/mjapi.io/src/blog/_posts/2025-07-17-like-midjourney-but-with-an-api.md

 > competition is for losers - Peter Thiel

->
-the future is not about copying existing platforms, it's about building something unique. and importantly, something we ourselves use
+the future is not about copying existing platforms, it's about building something unique. and importantly, something we, ourselves, use

 ## wen launch?

 watch for the Jul21 2025, check our [discord](https://discord.com/invite/Gn6g3MCsff) for the quickest updates

-we're not going to oversell this. it's not magic. rn, it's just a reliable api that generates good images.
+we're not going to oversell this. it's not magic. rn, it's just a reliable api that generates good images, and understands user's intent.

 which is apparently harder to find than it should be.